 - Someone spills something on your jacket.
 A stranger might bump into you and “accidentally” spill something on your jacket and then offer to clean it.
 This stranger, however, may very well be a thief who is looking for an opportunity to go through your pockets.

 - A street vendor offers to make you a bracelet.
 A street vendor might approach you and offer to make you a bracelet, taking your wrist and making the bracelet on you.
-The vendor might then pressure you to for payment, or he or she might be acting as a distraction while pickpockets try to steal your wallet.
+The vendor might then pressure you for payment, or he or she might be acting as a distraction while pickpockets try to steal your wallet.

 - A woman throws her baby at you.
 It sounds crazy, but it’s a tactic that swindlers use to distract you—especially in Rome.
 A woman throws a “baby” (usually a doll) into your arms, and while you are distracted catching the baby, her accomplices go through your pockets or bag.